-But the best part is all the benefits for your health.
+But the best part is all of tofu's benefits for your health.

 Ranked number five on the USDA's list for foods highest in omega-3s, tofu possesses the plant-specific omega-3 called alpha-linolenic acid (ALA), which is linked to a reduced risk of heart disease, improved blood pressure and decreased inflammation.

 And just one cup of firm tofu touts a whopping 43 grams of protein, plus a font of fiber, a boatload of B vitamins and many essential minerals.